 Sexual Misconduct Workshop Requirement

 All Masters level students are required to take a six-hour workshop on preventing clergy sexual misconduct before graduation.
-Students in the Master of Divinity, Master of Arts in Urban Ministry, and Master of Arts in Discipleship Development programs must take the workshop before beginning field studies.
+Students in the Master of Divinity and Master of Arts in Ministry programs must take the workshop before beginning field studies.